Nonprofit Sabbatical Program

-The Foundation is now accepting applications for the nonprofit sabbatical program through Friday, June 5, 2020 at 5 p.m.
+The nonprofit sabbatical program is currently closed.
+We will re-open the program for applications on Nov.
+2, 2020.
 For questions, contact Brian Kellaway, NFF associate director, at 617- 204-9772 ext.
 303.

 If you’re accessing our grants management system for the first time, you will need to create a new account before reviewing and submitting an application.